Avestan: Geographical distribution

 There are no historical sources that connect Avestan or its native speakers with any specific region.
-In addition, the Old Avestan texts do not mention any places names that can be identified.
+In addition, the Old Avestan texts do not mention any place names that can be identified.
 On the other hand, the Younger Avestan texts contain a substantial number of geographical references that are known from later sources and therefore allow to delineate the geographical horizon that was known and important to the speakers of Younger Avestan.
-It is nowadays widely accepted that these place names are situated in the eastern parts of Greater Iran corresponding to the entirety of present-day Afghanistan and Tajikistan as well as parts of Turkmenistan, and Uzbekistan.
+It is nowadays widely accepted that these place names are situated in the eastern parts of Greater Iran corresponding to the entirety of present-day Afghanistan and Tajikistan as well as parts of Turkmenistan, Uzbekistan, and Pakistan.
 Avestan is therefore assumed to have been spoken somewhere within this large region, although its precise location cannot be further specified.

 Due to this geographical uncertainty, as well as the lack of any dateable historical events within the texts themselves, linking any given archeological culture with the speakers of Avestan has remained difficult.
 Among possible candidates, the Yaz culture has been named as likely.
-This is due to the fact that it is connected with the southward spread of steppe-derived Iranic groups, the presence of farming practices consisted with the Young Avestan society and the lack of burial sites, indicating the Zoroastrian practice of open air excarnation.
+This is due to the fact that it is connected with the southward spread of steppe-derived Iranic groups, the presence of farming practices consistent with the Young Avestan society and the lack of burial sites, indicating the Zoroastrian practice of open air excarnation.